lauritsbonde/shipsimulation/README.md

 ## How to run

 1. Clone the repository
+2. Run the command: `git submodule update --init --recursive`
-2. Build the box2d library
+3. Build the box2d library

     ```bash
     cd box2d